greg-js/arch-wiki-md-repo/wiki/_content/english/Firefox.md

 ### Firefox keeps creating ~/Desktop even when this is not desired

 Firefox uses `~/Desktop` as the default place for download and upload files.
-To change it to another folder, set the `XDG_DESKTOP_DIR` option as explained in [Xdg user directories](/index.php/Xdg_user_directories "Xdg user directories").
+To change it to another folder, set the `XDG_DESKTOP_DIR` option as explained in [XDG user directories](/index.php/XDG_user_directories "XDG user directories").

 ### Make plugins respect blocked pop-ups